Elvira Moragas Cantarero

-Life
+Biography

 Elvira Moragas Cantarero was born in Lillo in Toledo in 1881 as the third of four children born to Ricardo Moragas and Isabel Cantarero.
 Her father worked as a pharmacist and took control of the business from his father Severiano Moragas.
 Her elder sister Sagrario (born in 1879) died in 1890.

 The Moragas moved to Madrid in 1886 after King Alfonso XIII appointed her father as a pharmaceutical advisor to the monarch; the Moragas had been in El Prado from 1885 and in Madrid lived at 97 Bravo Murillo Street above their store.
 It was there that she became intrigued with her father's work and so desired following him in that career path; those around her noted her as being determined to succeed in this goal.
 Her initial education was at the San Fernando school before going to high school at the Cardinal Cisneros Institute prior to her college studies from 1900 to 1905.
 In 1887 she received her Confirmation.

 Moragas became an excellent student in school and achieved top results while passing her baccalaureate on 29 June 1889.
 In 1900 she became one of the first women to have entered the pharmaceutical department of the college in Madrid.
 Moragas obtained her pharmacist's license on 16 June 1905.
 The death of her father in 1909 saw her assume control of his business so as to support her mother and siblings; her mother died later in 1911.
 In 1915 her brother Ricardo graduated as a pharmacist and he took over the business so that his sister could follow her call into the religious life.
 Her spiritual director around this time was José María Rubio Peralta.